cuongnb14/cookiecutter-lint-django/README.md

-# cookiecutter-lint-django
+# cookiecutter-django

 Powered by Cookiecutter.
-Cookiecutter Lint Django is a framework for jumpstarting projects quickly (to write some small web tool, ...).
-It is a very small version of cookiecutter-django
+Cookiecutter Django is a framework for jumpstarting projects quickly.

 ## Introduction
 This cookie cutter is a very simple boilerplate for starting a website using Django, Nginx, Docker, SQLite, coreui theme.
 It comes with basic project structure and configuration.